 In this fast-evolving era, organizations are embracing change like never before to survive and thrive.
 Automating manual processes, cutting on usage of spreadsheets and opting for an ERP solution is now a necessity for every company.
 ERP stands for “Enterprise Resource Planning” and it refers to a system used by organizations to control and integrate important segments or functions of their businesses.

 History of ERP dates back to 1960s when manufacturers started using software solutions for Materials Requirement Planning to manage, track and control their inventory, which then evolved to include more capabilities to handle manufacturing processes like scheduling and production processes too and became known as Manufacturing Resource Planning (MRP).
 It was in the 1990s true ERP systems that we see today came into use, that further expanded beyond the basic inventory control and manufacturing processes to include other departments and functions, such as accounting, finance, and sales.
 ERP systems have evolved so much from those basic systems and organizations across industries now leverage ERPs to integrate their business processes.
 But still, Manufacturers constitute the primary users of ERP.
 However, with an array of ERP vendors available today, how do you know which are the best ERP systems for manufacturers today?
 One-size doesn’t fit all.
 When you are thinking of upgrading or switching to a new ERP for your manufacturing business, it is important to be aware of the many options available, the features offered by each and their areas of strength to determine which solution meets your business needs best.

-In this blog, we bring to you the top ERPs for the Manufacturing Industry.
+In this blog, we bring to you the top ERPs for the Manufacturing Industry in detail.
 This list is based on user reviews from review sites like Capterra, G2, Gartner Peer Insights, etc and analyst reports like Gartner Magic Quadrant, Gartner Critical Capabilities Report for Product Centric ERPs 2020, etc.

 Understanding the ERP systems for Manufacturers